amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/70_add_federation/10_facebook_dev_account.md

 Nowadays, most applications allow users to sign-in using a third-party identity, defined and managed outside of your app.
 This is known as Identity Federation.
 Amazon Cognito does support Identity Federation out of the box with [Login With Amazon](https://login.amazon.com/), [Login with Google](https://developers.google.com/identity/sign-in/web/sign-in), [Login with Facebook](https://developers.facebook.com/docs/facebook-login/), or any [OIDC](https://openid.net/connect/) or [SAMLv2](https://en.wikipedia.org/wiki/SAML_2.0) compliant identity provider.

 Just as for regular signin flow, you can chose to present to your customers with the Cognito Hosted UI or to build your own.
+In this workshop, we chose to use the hosted UI because it handles most of the complexities of the OAuth flow for you.

 In this last section, we're going to add a "Login With Facebook" button to our application.
 This is a three steps process:

-- we create a developer account on Facebook's developer web site and we create an App
+- we create a developer account on Facebook's developer web site and we create a Facebook app

 - we update the Amplify configuration to add Facebook as an identity provider